 Location: A Northern Constellation

-Leo is a northern sky constellation visible to observers between latitudes +90 and -65 degrees.
-It is simple to locate as the ‘pointer stars‘ in the Big Dipper point directly down in its direction, where it lies between Gemini and Cancer to the west, and Virgo to the east.
-Other nearby constellations include Coma Berenices, that is formed from the stars of the “tail” of the lion, Hydra, and Leo Minor, directly above Leo.
+Leo is a northern sky constellation visible to observers between latitudes +90 and -65 degrees, and is simple to locate if you follow the Big Dipper’s’pointer stars‘ in the opposite direction from Polaris to an area where Leo can be found between Gemini and Cancer to the west, and Virgo to the east.
+Other nearby constellations include Hydra and Leo Minor, directly above Leo, as well as Coma Berenices, that is formed from the stars of thelion’s “tail”.

 Best Seen: Spring